bcecilio/ios-structs-classes-lab/README.md

     var cast: [String]
     var description: String

-func blurb() {
+    mutating func blurb() -> String {
-    print("In the Mood for Love is one of Wong Kar-Wai's greatest achievements.
-Released in 2001, the film explores the limits of the human heart between two lovers, that slowly but surely, paints a portrait of longing.")
+    description = "In the Mood for Love is one of Wong Kar-Wai's greatest achievements.
+Released in 2001, the film explores the limits of the human heart between two lovers, that slowly but surely, paints a portrait of longing."

+    return description
 }
 }

-let movieInfo = Movie(name: "In the Mood for Love", year: 2001, genre: "Drama", cast: ["Maggie Cheung", "Tony Leung Chiu-wai"], description: "iboaieurbcosiueybfoveuibnovidfvnbsleidhfbvlhdbkvsuehbovuesy") print(movieInfo.blurb())
+let movieInfo = Movie(name: "In the Mood for Love", year: 2001, genre: "Drama", cast: ["Maggie Cheung", "Tony Leung Chiu-wai"], description: "") print(movieInfo)
 ```

 Ex: "Borat came out in 2006.
 It was an odd film starring Sacha Baron Cohen as a man named Borat who was visiting America from Kazakhstan."